ProfBat018/DockerStepIT/readme.md

-# Whay we gonna learn
+# Our aim is infrustucture.
+What we gonna learn ?
 * Docker
 * Kubernetes
 * redis